 - Spread the love online.
 If you’re a social media user, click the “share” button of your choice, just in case one of your friends/followers might be able to help.
 Or find me on Facebook or Twitter (@UNofFoodNYC).

 Here comes the list of national cuisines that seem to be a little bit elusive.
 I’m always open to suggestions for great places to eat anything, but these are the countries of particular interest:

 Asia: East Timor, North Korea, Papua New Guinea

 Former Soviet republics: Turkmenistan

 Middle East and North Africa: Kuwait, Libya, Oman, Qatar, Saudi Arabia, United Arab Emirates

 Latin America and the Caribbean: Nicaragua, Costa Rica

-Sub-Saharan Africa: Botswana, Burundi, Central African Republic, Congo (both of them), Djibouti, The Gambia, Kenya, Mauritania, Mauritius, Mozambique, Namibia, Republic of the Congo (Congo-Brazzaville), Rwanda, Swaziland, Togo, Uganda, Zambia, Zimbabwe
+Sub-Saharan Africa: Botswana, Burundi, Central African Republic, Djibouti, The Gambia, Kenya, Mauritania, Mauritius, Mozambique, Namibia, Republic of the Congo (Congo-Brazzaville), Rwanda, Swaziland, Togo, Uganda, Zambia, Zimbabwe

-Posts on meals from Armenia, Macedonia, Tunisia, and maybe Kyrgyzstan, Belize, and Bhutan.
+Posts on meals from Macedonia, Tunisia, Congo (DRC) , Belize, Bhutan, and maybe Kyrgyzstan.